 Additionally, those suffering from SAD have been found to have higher levels of a transporter protein that takes serotonin from the space between the neurons in the brain back to the presynaptic neuron.
 Serotonin is a neurotransmitter that assists in mood regulation, and irregularities in serotonin production has been linked to depression.
 Sunlight can help correct production of this transporter protein, alleviating depression symptoms.

 Before beginning light therapy or any other sort of treatment for the symptoms of SAD, consult with a medical professional for a diagnosis.
 Your health care provider can best advise you on the best course of treatment for your condition and symptoms.

-If light therapy has been advised, look for a light box that produces at least 10,000 lux, such as our SunLight Plus.
+If light therapy has been advised, look for a light box that produces at least 10,000 lux, such as our 10,000 Lux Bright Lights.
 Position the light at eye level to best mirror real sunlight.
 To get the maximum benefit; spend at least 15-30 minutes per day in front of the light box within the first two hours of waking up.
 Keep your eyes open and use the time to read, catch up on work, or enjoy your morning coffee.

 Your Online Provider for Industry-Standard Light Boxes

 At The SunBox Company, we specialize in the production and online distribution of bright light therapy boxes.
 We firmly believe in the power of light therapy during the winter months, and we are backed by science.
 Contact us today to see how our light therapy boxes can help you feel and perform better all winter long.Tags: bright light therapy, Light therapy, SAD treatment, seasonal affective disorder, winter depression treatment